 - Identify strengths and weaknesses.

-- Rank issues in priority order (address major risks first).
+- Rank issues in order of severity (address significant risks first, less significant risks after).

 - Assess if a proper performance review system is in place.